CooperASC/cooperasc.github.com/_posts/notes/2013-04-30-interschool-meeting-devonn-francis.md

 -It may be a good idea to work on this again when we are finished w/finals.
 But in the mean time we should look at the Arch. doc. and figure out what we would like to add within the existing Arch. doc.

+*What are the missteps that the board has taken?
+What should have been different?*
+e.g. 1. forcing schools to come up w/proposals but given no agency in how they are implimented.